Lower Mainland Car Free Days

 These events are especially fun and convenient for people living in Kitsilano, but also interesting for anyone just dropping by while on a bike ride or a stroll in the area.

 TIP: Don’t plan to drive anywhere in Kitsilano on the weekend of the Father’s Day weekend.
-Back streets in Kitsilano are narrow enough to navigate on a regular day, so on the Father’s Day weekend it’ll be nuts, especially as it won’t be just one single street that’s blocked off.
+Back streets in Kitsilano are narrow enough to navigate on a regular day, so on the Father’s Day weekend it’ll be nuts, especially as it’s not just one single street that’s blocked off.

 Car Free Day in North Vancouver